How to Prevent Construction Site TheftArticle published on Jul 12, 2018

 In reality, however, you, or your site manager, might be the reason theft is happening on your construction site, to begin with.

 Most construction sites are not adequately set up to prevent job site theft.
-Even when construction sites are secured with protective barricades and even fencing to keep loiterers and vagrants out, there is plenty more to pay attention to in order to keep expensive machinery and equipment safe from more sophisticated predators.
+Even when construction sites are secured with jersey barriers or barricades to keep loiterers and vagrants out, there is plenty more to pay attention to in order to keep expensive machinery and equipment safe from more sophisticated predators.
 Studies show that “security negligence” (use that phrase at your next dinner party to impress/bore your friends), is the leading cause of construction theft.

 Security negligence occurs in a number of areas: